-- Ignore the cycle time configuration for the selected workflow(s) — checkmark this if you want the system to disregard the cycle time settings for the selected workflow.
+- Ignore the cycle time configuration for the selected workflow(s) — if you enable this, the system will disregard the cycle time settings for the selected workflow(s).

-- Ignore the block time in the queue columns — checkmark this if you don't want the system to account for the time cards were blocked while in queue columns.
+- Ignore the block time in the queue columns — if you checkmark this, the system will not account for the time cards were blocked in queue columns.

 2. Additional Controls for This Chart

-- Cursor - you can use the cursor options to display dates, daily throughput, or both of the current position of your mouse pointer.
+- Cursor - you can use the cursor options to display the throughput, frequency, or both of the current positions of your mouse pointer.

 - Percentiles - select and deselect percentiles to get the probabilistic view of the chart.

 - Layout - show/hide data control that allows you to zoom in and out of a specific interval within the selected time frame.